getify/Functional-Light-JS/manuscript/ch8.md

 In step 2, `x / 2` produces `8`, and that's passed in as the argument to a recursive `foo(..)` call.
 In step 3, same thing, `x / 2` produces `4`, and that's passed in as the argument to yet another `foo(..)` call.
 That part is hopefully fairly straightforward.

 But where someone may often get tripped up is what happens in step 4.
-Once we've satisifed the base condition where `x` (value `4`) is `< 5`, we no longer make any more recursive calls, and just (effectively) do `return 4`.
+Once we've satisfied the base condition where `x` (value `4`) is `< 5`, we no longer make any more recursive calls, and just (effectively) do `return 4`.
 Specifically the dotted line return of `4` in this figure simplifies what's happening there, so let's dig into that last step and visualize it as these three sub-steps:

 ![Steps of recursive return](images/fig14.png)

-Once the base condition is satisified, the returned value cascades back through all of the current function calls (and thus `return`s), eventually `return`ing the final result out.
+Once the base condition is satisfied, the returned value cascades back through all of the current function calls (and thus `return`s), eventually `return`ing the final result out.

 Another way to visualize this recursion is by considering the function calls in the order they happen (commonly referred to as the call stack):